 Bring slowly to a boil, cover, and reduce to simmer for about 2 hours, stirring occasionally.

-At this point, I did opt for the additional 2 quarts of chicken stock, for a total of 6 quarts.
+At this point, I did opt for the additional 2 cups of chicken stock, for a total of 6 cups.

 Serve hot with/over tortilla chips & cheddar cheese.
-(Arizona style!)
-Evelyn likes hers with crumbled tortilla chips, then the green chile, and 4-cheese Mexican blend on top.
+(Arizona style!) with crumbled tortilla chips, then the green chile, and 4-cheese Mexican blend on top.